mcoyne16/robo-advisor/README.md

 ```

 The user will be prompted to enter stock symbols or tickers one at a time.
 The user should type 'DONE' when finished.
-Further, the user will be prompted with a y/n to elect to see a line chart if they so choose.
+Further, the user will be prompted with a y/n to elect to see a line chart for each stock if they so choose.